 From Hardware to Software

 The next evolutionary step for all digital cameras is software.
-Computational imaging leverages AI and machine learning to indirectly synthesize images.
-This is achieved by contextually inferring information you don’t have based on the information you do.
+Computational imaging leverages mathematical algorithms, AI and machine learning to indirectly synthesize images.
+This is achieved by contextually inferring new or missing information based on the intelligent analysis of existing data.
 It’s a bit like taking an incomplete drawing, recognizing what it should be, and filling in the gaps yourself.
 The process is far closer to how your brain processes visual information than any conventional camera.

-Digital imaging to this point is all about fidelity.
-The fidelity between the output of an image sensor and physical reality, and the fidelity of recorded data to the output of an image sensor.
-An ideal camera system faithfully captures and records light so it can be faithfully reproduced and displayed with minimal noticeable loss.
+Digital imaging is all about fidelity.
+For example, the fidelity between the sampled output of an image sensor and physical reality.
+Also, the fidelity of encoded, recorded data to the sampled output of an image sensor.
+An ideal camera system faithfully captures and records light so it can be faithfully reproduced and displayed with minimal perceivable loss.

 All of this assumes that the conversion of light to voltage, and voltage to data in an image sensor sets the absolute upper limit of fidelity.
 In a direct imaging system involving the kind of conventional signal processing that cameras typically employ this is absolutely true.